WBG5516/Hellp-World/README.md

 # Hellp-World
 Just another repository
-old dog learning new tricks
+learning to program for added income